Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

     - Load compiled kernel binary (or XCLBIN) onto the device

-The most simple code to load a XCLBIN as below
+The simplest code to load a XCLBIN as below

 .. code:: c++
       :number-lines: 10